esemate/lfchallenge/README.md

 kubectl create -f logfilter.yaml
 ```

+Alternatively, you can install the helm chart provided.

 ## Improvements

 A better way to deal with changes in LOG_LEVEL: I could have used the [inotify](https://pypi.org/project/inotify/) library to watch for changes to the variable while the script is running.